JP-Falcon/GG-JointJustice-Unity/.github/contributing.md

 ### External contributor

 If you don't have write access to this repository, [create a pull request](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/creating-a-pull-request) from your branch to `develop`, fill out the template and contact any user under the `Studio Lovelies` role on [Discord](https://discord.gg/cv78xMTHVu).
-After someone responds, open your Pull Request in the browser again and continue with this page.
+After someone responds, you can reopen your Pull Request in the browser and continue with this page.

 ### Internal contributor